MatthewKennedy/spree_blogs/README.md

 1. Set up Authors

-Visit **Configurations/Roles** and add a new roll named `blogger`, then assign the new role to any user you wish to appear in the authors list.
+Visit **Configurations/Roles** and add a new roll named `blogger`, then assign the new role to any user you wish to appear in the author list.

 2. Create A Blog